Charlie O'Donnell: Wheel of Fortune and other game shows

 O’Donnell’s other, non-game show work includes, in addition to his duties on American Bandstand, the music variety series Dance Fever, the talk shows The Toni Tennille Show and America, and the weekly music countdown series Solid Gold.

 Death

-O'Donnell died at his home in Sherman Oaks, California, of congestive heart failure at the age of 78 on the morning of November 1, 2010.
+O'Donnell died in his sleep at his Sherman Oaks, California, home on November 1, 2010 of congestive heart failure at the age of 78.
+He was survived by his second wife, Ellen Lerner, 4 children and two grandchildren.
+O'Donnell's funeral was held on November 11, 2010, at St. Charles Catholic Church in North Hollywood.
+O'Donnell's body was also cremated, with his ashes given to his family.

 After his death, the show began rotating announcing duties among several guest announcers, including Jeopardy! announcer Johnny Gilbert and former Price Is Right announcer Rich Fields who voiced some 55 episodes.
 Wheel of Fortune host Pat Sajak described O'Donnell as "the perfect voice of the show."
 O'Donnell's last announced episode aired on October 29, 2010, three days before his death.
 O'Donnell was succeeded by veteran L.A. radio announcer Jim Thornton.
 He can still be heard on Wheel of Fortune slot machines.

 The Broadcast Pioneers of Philadelphia posthumously inducted O'Donnell into their Hall of Fame in 2011.